 A comprehensive metabolic panel (CMP) is a series of blood tests that give your doctor a snapshot of your body’s chemistry and the way it is using energy (your metabolism).
-It’s also called a chem 14, Chem-12, or CHEM 20.
+It’s also called a chemistry panel of Chem-14, chemistry 14, or chemistry screen.

 Most people get a CMP as part of their yearly checkup.
-Your doctor might also want a CMP to diagnose you with a condition, keep track of any chronic conditions you have, or make sure certain medications aren’t hurting your liver or kidneys.
+Your doctor might also want a CMP to screen you for problems, keep track of any chronic conditions you have, or make sure certain medications aren’t hurting your liver or kidneys.
 He might tell you not to eat or drink anything except water for up to 12 hours before you get this test.

 The CMP can tell your doctor: